Friday, January 24, 2014

 In a movement that began with Massachusetts in 2004, 17 states and the District of Columbia now allow gay marriage, most of them clustered in the Northeast.
 None of them is in the old Confederacy.

-In just the past five weeks, federal judges struck down gay marriage prohibitions in deeply conservative Utah and Oklahoma, but those rulings are on hold while they are appealed.
+In just the past five weeks, federal judges struck down gay marriage bans in deeply conservative Utah and Oklahoma, but those rulings are on hold while they are appealed.

-"It's enormously powerful that Virginia is taking this position," said gay rights advocate James Esseks, director of the LGBT Project for the American Civil Liberties Union.
+"It's enormously powerful that Virginia is taking this position," said James Esseks, director of the LGBT Project for the American Civil Liberties Union.
 "It is a solid part of the South.
 This is not the Northeast.
 This is not California."

 Richard Socarides, who was a senior policy adviser in the Clinton administration, called Herring's action "a tipping point."